RiddhiAiran/Basic-Python-Projects/Calculators/BMI_Calculator/README.md

 - **Typing Effect:** Displays text character by character, creating an engaging user experience.
 - **Clear Screen Function:** Automatically clears the terminal for a clean and focused interface.
-- **Input Validation:** Ensures that weight and height inputs are positive numbers.
 - **BMI Categories:** Categorizes your BMI as Underweight, Normal Weight, Overweight, or Obese with emoji representations.
 - **Interactive Prompts:** Encourages seamless user interaction with intuitive prompts and messages.